MichaelWest22/htmx/www/content/docs.md

 When a user hits the back button, htmx will retrieve the old content from storage and swap it back into the target, simulating "going back" to the previous state.
 If the location is not found in the cache, htmx will make an ajax request to the given URL, with the header `HX-History-Restore-Request` set to true, and expects back the HTML needed for the entire page.
-You should always set `htmx.config.historyRestoreAsHxRequest` to false to prevent the `HX-Request` header which can then be safely used to respond with partials.
 Alternatively, if the `htmx.config.refreshOnHistoryMiss` config variable is set to true, it will issue a hard browser refresh.

 **NOTE:** If you push a URL into the history, you **must** be able to navigate to that URL and get a full page back!